albertogarrido/GYGTestCode/README.md

 ## Would have been nice

 I started, but got cut off because of the lack of time, implementing the Paging library by google.
 I have never used it before and I wanted to take advantage of this test to use it.
 I will probably implement it after getting the feedback.

+## add review payload

+The payload suggested would be basically the same as we get with few exceptions:
+- the id will be generated in the server side
+- language code I guess will be identified in the server as well.
+I wouldn't let the user to choose it, as well as I dont think is good idea to rely on the user's locale.
+- author, as the combination of reviewer name and reviewer country also could be generated in the server.

+The response, in my opinion, should have the exact same format than the GET operation.
+Wrapped in an object with metadata about the POST operation (status code, etc)